-- 6. Failure to appear for jury duty when properly notified. - В. When a contempt is committed in the immediate view and presence of the judge, it may be punished summarily.
-To that end, an order must be made reciting the facts as they occurred, and adjudging that the person proceeded against is thereby guilty of the contempt, and that he be punished as therein prescribed. - C. When a contempt is not committed in the immediate view and presence of the judge, a warrant of arrest may be issued by such judge, whereupon the person who is charged may be forthwith arrested and brought before the judge at which time the accused must be given an opportunity to be heard in his defense or excuse of his action or actions.
-The judge may thereupon convict or discharge him of the charge.
+C. When a contempt is not committed in the immediate view and presence of the judge, a warrant of arrest may be issued by such judge, whereupon the person who is charged may be forthwith arrested and brought before the judge at which time the accused must be given an opportunity to be heard in their defense or excuse of their action or actions.
+The judge may thereupon convict or discharge them of the charge.

-Section 2.10.54 Service and Filing of Papers [Rule 24]
+Section 2.10.077 Service and Filing of Papers [Rule 24]

 - A. This section shall apply to any service of process required under this chapter.
 Service of process in criminal cases shall be by police, court employee or any other person designated by the chief judge, who is at least eighteen (18) years of age and is not a party.
-Service shall be made upon the defendant, by delivering to the defendant a copy of the documents to be served in person, by registered or certified mail, or after first appearance, by first class postage pre-paid with certificate of mailing. - В. Service may be accomplished at any place within the exterior boundaries of the Nez Perce Reservation.
-The person conducting service of process on another shall make a return to the clerk stating the name of the case, the name of the person served, the place, date and time of service, and shall subscribe his name thereto under penalty of perjury for the intentional making of a false return. - C. All written pleadings and motions, notices and similar papers other than those which are heard ex-parte, shall be served on each party as provided in civil actions and filed with the court.
+Service shall be made upon the defendant, by delivering to the defendant a copy of the documents to be served in person, by registered or certified mail, or after first appearance, by first class postage pre-paid with certificate of mailing. - B. Service may be accomplished at any place within the exterior boundaries of the Nez Perce Reservation.
+The person conducting service of process on another shall make a return to the clerk stating the name of the case, the name of the person served, the place, date, and time of service, and shall subscribe their name thereto under penalty of perjury for the intentional making of a false return. - C. All written pleadings and motions, notices, and similar papers other than those which are heard ex parte, shall be served on each party as provided in civil actions and filed with the court.
 The party filing the motion or pleading shall certify the date and method of service upon the opposing party.

-Section 2.10.55 Filing Fees
+Section 2.10.078 Filing Fees